-Walter is 70 years old and was referred to Goodwill in 2008 by the Division of Vocational Rehabilitation and enrolled in the Vocational Training Program for sewing operators.
-After completing the training, he was employed as a sewing operator in Goodwill's Manufacturing Department.
-For 15 years now, he has worked and flourished in this role.
+Walter is 70 years old and was referred to Goodwill in 2008 by the Division of Vocational Rehabilitation and enfolled in the Vocational Training Program for sewing operators.
+After completing the training, he was employed as a sewing operator in Goodwill's Wantifacturing Department, for 15 years now, he has worked and from stood in this role.

-In 2022, the manufacturing department went through a transition from manual to digital ticketing.
+In 2022, the manufacturing department went through a transition manual to digital ficketing.
 Even though extensive training was provided, the transition proved overwhelming for employees with visual impairment.
-Thanks to Walter's input, Goodwill mechanics were able to make adaptations that eased the use of the new device among the visually impaired team.
+Thanks to Walter's laput, Goodwill methanics were able to make adaptations that based the use of the new device among the visually impaired team.
 Walter is a productive employee and has gained control of all known procedures.

-Walter has an associate degree in music and has been part of the choir of The Spirit of Goodwill Band since 2009.
-In 2016, he was selected to participate in Goodwill's Outcomes Management committee as an advocate for the visually impaired.
-In 2021, Walter was chosen to represent Goodwill South Florida in a broadcast interview speaking about his experience in the manufacturing of the U.S. Army's new service members' uniform.
+rafter the an associate degree is movel and has been part of control the Spire escondwill bank and 2009 in 2016, he as selected to pastripate in a godwill soluteomes Management of militee as an advocate routhe visually impaired in 2021, when was chosen to represent Goodwill South Florida in a part as interview specified about his experience in the contracturing of the U.S. Army's new service members' uniforms.

-Walter has overcome multiple barriers and maintained a continuous humble attitude and amiable personality.
-With his admirable spirit and determination, Walter represents everything Goodwill's Mission Statement encompasses.
+Maker has overcome multiple harders and maint-lined a continuous humble artifude and amiable personality.
+With his admirable spirit and detectionation, Walter represents everything

 When people with disabilities come through Goodwill's doors, they are looking for a chance, like most of us, they are eager to work, succeed, and lead fuller lives.
 We understand that disabilities don't define people, that is at the core of our philosophy.
 Our work with people with disabilities is always through a lens of capability.
 Goodwill South Florida makes that possible by providing vocational rehabilitation, training, and employment services.